jselbie/stunserver/resources/stunserver.md

 The default is 0.

---help
-.br
+____

+**--help**

 Prints this help page

-.SH EXAMPLES
+# EXAMPLES

 stunserver

-With no options, starts a basic STUN binding service on UDP port 3478.
+:   With no options, starts a basic STUN binding service on UDP port 3478.

-stunserver --mode full --primaryinterface 128.34.56.78 --altinterface 128.34.56.79
+stunserver --mode full --primaryinterface 128.34.56.78 --altinterface 128.34.56.79 :   Above example starts a dual-host STUN service on the the interfaces

-Above example starts a dual-host STUN service on the the interfaces identified by the IP address "128.34.56.78" and "128.34.56.79".
-There are four UDP socket listeners:
+    identified by the IP address "128.34.56.78" and "128.34.56.79".
+There are four UDP socket listeners
-.in +4

     128.34.56.78:3478 (Primary IP, Primary Port)
-.br
     128.34.56.78:3479 (Primary IP, Alternate Port)
-.br
     128.34.56.79:3478 (Primary IP, Primary Port)
-.br
     128.34.56.79:3479 (Alternate IP, Alternate Port)
-.in

 An error occurs if the addresses specified do not exist on the local host running the service.
-.br
-stunserver --mode full --primaryinterface eth0 --altinterface eth1

-Same as above, except the interfaces are specified by their names as enumerated by the system.
+stunserver --mode full --primaryinterface eth0 --altinterface eth1 :   Same as above, except the interfaces are specified by their names as
+    enumerated by the system.
 (The "ifconfig" or "ipconfig" command will enumerate available interface names.

-.SH AUTHOR
+# AUTHOR
 john selbie (jselbie@gmail.com)